Selangor State Route B62

-Jalan Ampang–Hulu Langat or Jalan Tasik Tambahan (Selangor state route B62) is a major road in Selangor, Malaysia.
+Selangor State Route B62, Jalan Ampang–Hulu Langat or Jalan Tasik Tambahan is a major road in Selangor, Malaysia.
 The road connects Taman Permai near Ampang in the west to Pekan Batu Empat Belas (Bt-14) Hulu Langat in the east.
 Its main features including a panoramic view of Kuala Lumpur from the top of Bukit Belacan hill.

 Route background

 The Kilometre Zero of the highway starts at Pekan Batu Empat Belas (Bt-14) town of Hulu Langat.